 In addition to being a Department of Transportation Certified Substance Abuse Professional (SAP), Angie has taught Substance Abuse Traffic Offenders Program (SATOP) classes for DUI/DWI offenders in Missouri.
 She served as Director for Crossroads Community Recovery Center and as a staff counselor at an adolescent treatment center.

+My name is Angie Carter.
 My background includes a family history of alcoholism and addictions.
 I eventually wound up on the same path with a downward spiral due to this illness.

 Finally in 1999 I began my recovery from alcoholism/addiction and my life turned around completely.
 Amazing things have happened for me along the way, one of those being the opportunity to help others as a substance abuse counselor.
 I believed God has blessed with a specific skill set to reach the alcoholic/addicts in order to help them and their families.